keriati/treasure-hunt/02-archmage.md

 ## The Archmage of Code

 As you descend into the dimly lit corridors of the **Library of the Moon**, the air grows cold, and a sense of anticipation fills your bones.
-The winding path leads you to a vast cavern, illuminated by crystals pulsating with arcane energy.
-In the center of the cavern stands a guardian, a creature of legend and magic: **The Archmage of Code, Keeper of the Ancient Scripts**, its silver hair shimmering with the colors of the spellbound crystals surrounding it.
+The winding path leads you to a vast corridor, illuminated by crystals pulsating with arcane energy.
+In the center of the corridor stands a guardian, a creature of legend and magic: **The Archmage of Code, Keeper of the Ancient Scripts**, its silver hair shimmering with the colors of the spellbound crystals surrounding it.

 ![Archmage](images/archmage.png)